State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Alignment with States with Stricter Consent Laws

-In states like Florida and Texas, people must give written consent for automated calls.
+In states like Florida and Texas, consumers must give written consent for automated calls.
 The FCC ruling makes federal rules more like these stricter standards.
 Now, all states must ensure individualized consent, similar to what stricter states already enforce.
 This creates a more consistent approach across state lines, reducing some of the compliance differences for businesses operating nationally.

 Additional Compliance Requirements for Companies Operating in Multiple States